elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/elm_architecture.md

 In this example, we're going to allow our users to perform two different types of transformations to our data.
 We're either going to display the list of games on the page, or we're going to hide it from view.
-This feature will start to be a little more obvious when we get to the View for our application.
+This feature will start to be a little more obvious when we get to the view for our application.
 We'll create a couple of buttons that will allow us to display and hide our list of games.
 For now, all we need to know is that there are only two actions that a user can perform in our application: `DisplayGamesList` and `HideGamesList`.

-Before we update our Model and perform our actions, let's create a `case` statement that will allow us to handle our different messages (note that we're actually just returning the same model that's being passed in for now, and we'll perform the actual updates soon):
+Before we update our model and perform our actions, let's create a `case` statement that will allow us to handle our different messages (note that we're actually just returning the same model that's being passed in for now, and we'll perform the actual updates soon):